stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 of the shed where I found it, Robert was the first being to enter this limbo after all that interval.
 His arrival was a gala event, for he brought news of the outside world which must have been of the most startling impressiveness to the more thoughtful of those within.
-He, in his turn&mdash;young though he was&mdash;felt overwhelmingly the weirdness of meeting and talking with persons who had been alive in the seventeenth and eighteenth centuries.
+He, in his turn--young though he was--felt overwhelmingly the weirdness of meeting and talking with persons who had been alive in the seventeenth and eighteenth centuries.

   The deadly monotony of life for the prisoners can only be vaguely conjectured.